 What are the treatments available to-date?

-There are more than 20 drugs available for tuberculosis (TB) treatment.
+There are more than 20 drugs available for TB treatment.
 They are used in different

 combinations according to the circumstances.
+Of the approved drugs, isoniazid (INH), rifampin (RIF), ethambutol (EMB), and pyrazinamide (PZA) are considered first-line anti-TB drugs and form the core of standard treatment regimens.
 More than 90% of people that do not have a drug-resistant TB can be cured in six months.
-(Source: www.tbfacts.org)

-Download the WHO guidelines for treatment of tuberculosis
+Download the WHO Guidelines for Treatment of Tuberculosis (4th Edition, 2010)

+MDR-TB is defined as TB that is resistant to at least two of the most powerful first-line treatment anti-TB drugs (isoniazid and rifampicin).
+Drug resistance occurs primarily because of improper treatment of standard TB, but resistant strains are also being spread from person to person.
 Cases of tuberculosis that are resistant to virtually all drugs currently available (XDR-TB) are increasing at an alarming rate around the world.
-These cases are particularly difficult and expensive to both diagnose and treat, factors that lead to a major treatment access gap.
+These cases are particularly difficult and expensive to both diagnose and treat, two factors that lead to a major treatment access gap.